jlsemi/smartsnmp/doc/how-to-write-mib-group.md

     }

-To register mib modules, we provide an Lua table called 'mib_modules' containing the oid and name of mib groups:
+To register mib modules, we provide a Lua table called 'mib_modules' containing the oid and the name of mib groups:

     mib_modules = {
         [".1.3.6.1.2.1.1"] = 'system',